-Beast B10+ Health Blender: More Than a Pretty Face?
+The Specs: The Beast B10+ Health Blender Is More Than a Pretty Face

 The beautiful cylindrical shape is complemented by soft, uniform ripples that elevate its design beyond your classic personal blender.
 It’s made with powerful pulsing technology inside that blends together all your ingredients smoothly, jam-packing the nutrients into a liquid that’s easy to sip on the go.
 And speaking of on-the-go, the blender also doubles as a hydration bottle with the flip of a lid, so you can take your healthy smoothies anywhere you wish.
 The blender also comes with a small infuser that you can insert into your bottle and use to add flavor to water throughout the day.

-That being said, the blender itself isn’t as small and travel-friendly as some ultra-portable blenders.
+That said, the blender itself isn’t as small and travel-friendly as some ultra-portable blenders.
 That’s not really a problem for the vast majority of people (how often do you need to transport your blender?), but you might wish the blender was capable of handling a higher volume of ingredients.
-That being said, as a personal blender, it’s just the right size.
+However, as a personal blender, it’s just the right size.

-Currently, the blender comes in three colors — black, grey and white.
-It is more expensive than other personal blenders, especially if you buy the blender and hydration bottle together.
+Currently, the blender comes in three colors — black, grey, and white.
+It is more expensive than other personal blenders, especially if you buy the blender and hydration bottle together in the “Hydration System” set.
 However, if you really love homemade smoothies and protein shakes, then it’s worth the extra coin.

-After trying out the Beast Blender for a few weeks I can happily report that it works as well as it looks.
-I mixed up my daily breakfast smoothie every day with ingredients including frozen fruit, a banana, greek yogurt, almond butter and spinach and it instantly blended them all seamlessly.
-There was no cranking, zero hang-ups on stubborn pieces of fruit and no chunks in the finished smoothie.
-Everything was incorporated thoroughly and the blender container was easy to drink out of afterwards, saving me a dish.
+After trying out the Beast Blender for a few weeks I’m happy to report that it works just as well as it looks.
+I mixed up my daily breakfast smoothie every day with ingredients including frozen fruit, a banana, greek yogurt, almond butter, and spinach and it instantly blends them all to perfection.
+There was no cranking, zero hang-ups on stubborn pieces of fruit, and no chunks in the finished smoothie.
+Everything was incorporated thoroughly and the blender container was easy to drink out of afterward, saving me a dish.

-There are a bunch of different components that come with the Beast.
-The base that plugs into the wall is quite heavy, even when compared with our bigger kitchen blender from Vitamix.
-However, it keeps it from slipping and sliding around during the blending process which I prefer.
-The wider blender bottles are beautifully-designed, and the ridges not only add a unique look, they make them easier to hold and maneuver.
+Their wide blender bottles are beautifully designed, and the ridges not only add a unique look but also make the bottles easier to hold and maneuver.
 All of the bottles, come to think of it, are heavier than your regular cup or water bottle.
-This isn’t a nuisance or a hindrance, but actually makes them feel and look higher quality than most personal blenders.
+This isn’t a nuisance or a hindrance but actually makes them feel and look higher quality than most personal blenders.

 The kit also came with a smaller blender container for storage with a few lid options, as well as a skinnier bottle with an optional infuser attachment for flavored water.
 The bottles are all glass which is great for taste and reusability, and everything matches.
 All of the parts also attach and detach intuitively, which makes having interchangeable parts much less confusing.